dennibat/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/eJfWzIu.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-When we submitted our ticket for a password reset, this is what the Support Desk Technician sees.
-As you can probably tell, the information we provided as Jane is here.
+After submitting the ticket regarding the mobile app lockout, this is what the Support Desk Technician sees.
+All the details Karen provided are displayed clearly, ensuring the technician has the information needed to start troubleshooting.
 </p>
 <br />